Meet the U.S. Figure Skating Team for the 2018 Olympics

-As the world prepares to cheer on their nation’s best athletes at the 2018 Olympics in Pyongyang, South Korea, we’ll be focusing our attention on figure skating, the rare gem of a sport that truly has something for everyone: sparkly designer costumes, real athletic prowess, and enough campiness and drama to inspire an Oscar-nominated film.
+As the world prepares to cheer on their nation’s best athletes at the 2018 Olympics in Pyeongchang, South Korea, we’ll be focusing our attention on figure skating, the rare gem of a sport that truly has something for everyone: sparkly designer costumes, real athletic prowess, and enough campiness and drama to inspire an Oscar-nominated film.
 Before you tune into the competition next week, read on to learn a little bit about each figure skater and ice dancer on Team USA.

 Bradie Tennell